 Many aliens establish that they will not become public charges by having 'sponsors' who pledge to support them.
 Aliens may ask staff about the consequences of becoming a public charge by applying for assistance.
 This is of concern to aliens who want to become Legal Permanent Residents and obtain a Green Card.
-It should be noted that refugees and persons granted asylum may receive any benefit, including Work First, without affecting their chances of becoming a Legal Permanent Resident (LPR) or a U.S. citizen.
-Long term institutionalized care under Medicaid may result in a public charge determination; however, this does not include short-term rehabilitation stays in long-term care facilities.
+It should be noted that the public charge rule does not apply to: